Dowell-Lab/srworkshop/day04/worksheets/1_Variables_in_bash.md

 `$a` or `$testnum`, NOT `$ a` or `$ testnum`
 </li>
 <li>
 Generally be aware of whitespace (spaces or tabs) in Bash.
-Whitespace is by default a separator unless you indicate otherwise.
+Whitespace is a separator unless you indicate otherwise.
 We'll explore this concept more below.
 </li>
 <li>
-Unlike in other programming languages, Bash variables have no type.
+Unlike in other programming languages, Bash variables have no 'type'.
 They are all stored as strings of characters, though some mathematical operations can be performed on them if the characters happen to be numbers.
 Bash is <strong>not</strong> the language to use for anything but basic computation, but it is powerful for manipulating files.
 </li>
 </ul>